etkaar/nftm/README.md

 /etc/firewall/app.sh show
 ```

-### 2.2 Setup cronjob and startup script
+### 2.2 Startup Script and Cronjob

-**(*)** After that, you need to make sure the firewall ruleset is always reloaded on reboot.
+After that, you need to make sure the firewall ruleset is always reloaded on reboot.
 Create a startup file and allow execution:

 ```
 touch /etc/network/if-pre-up.d/firewall